Ericsson/codechecker/docs/web/permissions.md

 Permissions can either be *not granted* or *granted* by default.

-Some permissions are *default not granted*, which means that only users whom are explicitly given the permission have it.

-Some permissions are *default granted*, which means that initially, every user has the permission.
-However, if at least one user or group is explicitly given the permission, only the users who have the permission given will be able to utilise it.
+If the server is running with authentication &ndash; all permissions are *default not granted*, which means only the users (or LDAP groups) where the permission is explicitly set will have various access rights.

 If the server is running without authentication &ndash; in this case there are no "users" as everyone is a guest &ndash; **every permission is automatically